ibm-cloud-docs/cis/caching-with-page-rules.md

 # Use Page Rules with Caching

-Page Rules give you the ability to take various actions based on the page's URL, such as creating redirects, fine tuning caching behavior, or enabling and disabling services.
+Page Rules give you the ability to take various actions based on the page's URL, such as creating redirects, fine-tuning caching behavior, or enabling and disabling services.

 A Page Rule takes effect on a given URL pattern that matches the following format: